Text Selection

 How It Works

-- Render phase: Each cell gets a
+- Render phase: Text-origin cell writes carry a

 - Output: Normal diff renderer outputs the composed cells — one pass, no overlay